linonetwo/solid-tiddlywiki-syncadaptor/README.md

 ## Todo

+### SWR

+`stale-while-revalidate` is a cache invalidation strategy popularized by [HTTP RFC 5861](https://tools.ietf.org/html/rfc5861).

+We only load the metadata of all tiddlers (metadata are also called "skinnytiddlers") at the startup.
+We then fetch content of all tiddlers from new to old, if "pre-cashing" option is opened in the config.

+This pre-fetching will progressively download content using a queue.
+It will do it quick for the first time, but slower for subsequent fetching.

 ### Local RDF translate

 Currently, we translate tiddlywiki metadata from JSON to JSON-LD using a context at the beginning of `SyncAdaptor.js`, and translate JSON-LD to Turtle (n3) using `rdf-translator` npm package, which will send POST request to a web service of [alexstolz/rdf-translator](https://bitbucket.org/alexstolz/rdf-translator) which is written in python, which make it unable to work on local mode (save to a localhost SoLiD POD without internet access).